vonunwerth/Seacucumber/README.md

     }
 ```

-4. Now you have to create a new procedure to access your matcher on your Neo4J database.
-Go to the procedure.GraphProcedures class and e.g. copy one of the example procedures for Dual Simulation or Failures.
+4. Now create a procedure to access your matcher on your Neo4J database.
+Go to the procedure.GraphProcedures class and, for example, copy one of the example procedures for Dual Simulation or Failures.

 ```
  @Procedure(value = "graph.[NAME]", mode = Mode.READ)